JuanSapriza/ml-project-2-regularlostfunctions/README.md

 Machine Learning (ML) has become a popular approach for the detection of epiletic seizures from Electroencephalograms (EEG).
 During the last years several datasets have been produced, both public and private.
 At the same time, abundant research has been carried out but without much consensus on the dataset to use, data format, cross-validation approach or figures of merit.
 In this light, the Embedded Systems Laboratory from EPFL is developing a standarization framework for seizure detection algorithms: [EPILEPSY BENCHMARKS](https://eslweb.epfl.ch/epilepsybenchmarks/framework/#tuh).
 Its goal is to harmonize the work of algorithm developers to offer a fair comparison between approaches.

-Our objectives during this project, listed in Figure 1, include taking a State-of-the-Art publication and:
+The process of submission to the platform, listed in Figure 1, include taking a State-of-the-Art publication and:
 1. Reproduce its reported results.
 2. Adapt the algorithm to work with the standardized-format dataset.
 3. Adapt the algorithm to perform the standardized cross-validation approach.